9dots/9dots.io-pages/OcIwayL.md

 ### Explain:
 _What is an app?_
-When you turn a computer on there is a lot of software that runs behind the scenes to make the computer person friendly.
-That software is called an operating system.
-Examples of popular operating systems include Windows, Mac OS X, Android, and iOS.
-Unfortunately none of that software allows the user to do anything useful.
-Thankfully, there is also software that is created to accomplish useful tasks beyond running the computer itself.
-This software is called an application and it is what makes computers so useful and fun.
-Everything you use to play or work on a computer is done through an application.
+An app (or application) is a computer program that is designed to be used by the consumer.

+_What are some examples of applications?_
 There are camera application like Photobooth, web browsing applications such as Chrome, Safari, and Firefox, games such as Angry Birds or Minecraft, and millions of things beyond that.

 ### DISCUSS:
 _How do people hear about new applications?_

-Sometimes there are applications to find out about new applications like on a smartphone in the app market.
-A lot of times though you can use the internet to search for a new application.
-For instance, when searching for a new game to play, it is common to search on Google and click on links to check out what the game is like.
+- Market applications (e.g. Google Play, Apple App Store)
+- Word of mouth
+- Internet searches

 ###Think - Pair - Share:
 Together with a classmate discuss the question, "_How important is it to you that an application has a website that looks nice?_"